nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 This section describes some noteworthy details on how certain features are implemented.

 ### Attendance Model
-This section explains how the `Attendace` model is implemented and the various design consideration when implementing this model.
+This section explains how the `Attendance` model is implemented and the various design consideration when implementing this model.

 #### Implementation